 How fraud works is rather simple.
 Somebody somehow managed to get your personal information.
 They might have done this either from weeding it out from you or gaining access to them remotely.

 Since these transactions will still be credited to you unless you dispute them, the best option is to protect your information at all costs.
 Here’s how:

 First of all, you have to reduce your digital footprint so that potential thieves can’t track you down.
 If possible, log in to your social media profiles only at devices at most: your laptop and your mobile.

 Having fewer channels where your information is being transferred also reduces your visibility to a degree.

 It would also help if you don’t share too much vital information on social media.
 Some credit holders make the mistake of taking a picture of their credit cards to brag about how their applications were approved.
 If you do that, you’re basically baiting identity thieves to make an attempt on you.

 Your defenses should also extend into the real world.
 Keep all your credit cards stored in a well-secured bag wherever you are and always keep track of which cards you brought with you.
-Properly storing them when not in use in a secured container should also prevent thieves from accessing them in case your house is broken into.
+Properly storing them when not in use in a secured container should also prevent thieves from accessing.

 The easiest analogy to keeping your credit score at a certain range is like playing a game of King of the Hill.
-Once you’ve reached a certain level, the most important goal for you by then would be to prevent anything (or anyone) from knocking your score several hundred points down.
+Once you’ve reached a certain level, the goal then shifts to staying in that position.

 Remember that your credit score will be the one that precedes you in all transactions you are going to make.
-Keep it within a good to exceptional status and you’ll have no trouble securing vital loans in the future, among several other things.
+Keep it within a good to exceptional status and you’ll have no trouble securing vital loans in the future.

 Have you had trouble maintaining a consistent trend in your credit scores?
 What methods did you use to ensure that your score is at least decent every report?
 Let us know in the comments section down below.